hilaryzen/MKS21X-FinalProject/README.md

 1/13/19:

 Hilary: Wrote save methods, created MenuDemo.java and worked on displaying sheet, highlighting cells, editing the table, and saving it in the terminal

+1/14/19:

+Hilary: Fixed bugs in the terminal display, wrote cols and highlightAll methods